marinov752/quest-analytics-service/README.md

 - PostgreSQL 12+

 ### Database Setup

+**Automatic Database Creation:**
+The service will automatically create the database if it doesn't exist when you first run it.
+You just need to:
-1. Create PostgreSQL database:
+1. Make sure PostgreSQL is running
+2. Ensure the `postgres` user has permission to create databases
+3. Run the service - the database will be created automatically

+**Manual Database Setup (if automatic creation fails):**
+If automatic creation fails, you can create the database manually:
 ```sql
 CREATE DATABASE quest_analytics_db;
 ```

+**Schema Creation:**
+The database schema (tables, columns, etc.) is automatically created/updated by Hibernate when the service starts (configured via `ddl-auto: update`).

+**Update Configuration:**
-2. Update `application.yml` with your database credentials if needed.
+Update `application.yml` with your database credentials if needed (default: username=`postgres`, password=`postgres`).

 ### Running the Service
 1. Clone the repository